What License do You Need to Hunt Dove in Arkansas?

 To summarize the additional requirements:

-1. HIP registration is required for all migratory bird hunters, including those hunting Dove.
+1. HIP registration is required for all migratory bird hunters 16 years of age or older, including those hunting Dove.

 3. No additional species-specific stamps, such as a federal migratory bird stamp, are required for Dove hunting.